Angrboda leaning from behind on her father's shoulder from behind as he is smiling iting at the table.

 "Two down.

-"He stumbled on the cliff of the fjord when I caught up with him; I jumped off without thinking to save him, when an old gray mare caught me after I grabbed him.
+"He was stumbling on the edge of a fjord when I caught up with him; I jumped off without thinking to save him, when an old gray mare caught me after I grabbed him.
 She flew us to the other side.
 Karl ran off after he dropped the mantle and sword.

 Timmy shrunk into his shell and i spinning in place.

-"Then the horse flew back.
-He was neighing, teasing me across the great divide.
-I didn't know how to get him back.
+"Then the horse flew back without me.
+He was neighing, teasing me from across the great divide.
+I didn't know how I was going to get him.
 I needed all three to find Helgi.
 A leap of faith was before me.
 I lifted my sword to point my way as I began to jump off the cliff.
-The sword extended all the way across, resting on its blade; I just caught the mountain's edge before I fell off.
+The sword extended all the way across.

 Peggy Clevenger is feeding her chicken with Karl trying to snatch one, now back in a more realistic form.

-"There now was a bridge, but how was I to cross such a narrow and sharp path?"
+"There now was a bridge, but how do you cross the razor's edge?"

 "Balance and faith," I answered.